Location: Roosevelt

 black flies.
 They said even riding wouldn’t get rid of them because they

-just stuck to the back of legs and arms, out of the wind, happily draining
+stuck to the back of legs and arms, out of the wind, happily draining blood

-blood from their victims.
-In fact, all of us continuously slapped our legs
+from their victims.
+In fact, all of us continuously slapped our legs and

 We made a final stop at an overlook of the